dccuchile/wefe/doc/user_guide_measurement.rst

     Some well-known word sets are already provided by the package and can be easily loaded by the user through the ``datasets`` module.
-From here on, the tutorial will use the words defined in the study *Semantics derived automatically from language corpora contain human-like biases*, the same that proposed the WEAT metric.
+From here on, the tutorial use the words defined in the study *Semantics derived automatically from language corpora contain human-like biases*, the same that proposed the WEAT metric.